emissary-ingress/emissary/about/features-and-benefits.md

 ## gRPC and HTTP/2 Support

-Ambassador fully supports gRPC and HTTP/2 routing, thanks to Envoy's extensive capabilities in this area.
-See [gRPC and Ambassador](/user-guide/grpc) for more information.
+Ambassador Edge Stack fully supports gRPC and HTTP/2 routing, thanks to Envoy's extensive capabilities in this area.
+See [gRPC and Ambassador Edge Stack](/user-guide/grpc) for more information.

 ## Istio Integration

 Ambassador Edge Stack integrates with the [Istio](https://istio.io) service mesh as the edge proxy.
 In this configuration, Ambassador routes external traffic to the internal Istio service mesh.
-See [Istio and Ambassador](/user-guide/with-istio) for details.
+See [Istio and Ambassador Edge Stack](/user-guide/with-istio) for details.

 ## Authentication